leap-stc/ChaosBench/_sources/training.md

 # Training

-> __NOTE__: Hands-on modeling and training workflow in `notebooks/02a_s2s_modeling.ipynb` and `notebooks/03a_s2s_train.ipynb`
+> __NOTE__: Hands-on modeling and training workflow can be found in `notebooks/02a_s2s_modeling.ipynb` and `notebooks/03a_s2s_train.ipynb`

 We will outline how one can implement their own data-driven models.
-Several examples, including ED, FNO, ResNet, and UNet have been provided.
+Several examples, including ED, FNO, ResNet, and UNet have been provided in the main repository.

 ### Step 1
 Define your model class in `chaosbench/models/<YOUR_MODEL>.py`